cosmos/cosmos-sdk/CONTRIBUTING.md

   - `master` for a merge of a release
   - `develop` in the usual case

+All feature additions should be targeted against `develop`.
+Bug fixes for an outstanding release candidate should be targeted against the release candidate branch.
+Release candidate branches themselves should be the only pull requests targeted directly against master.

 ### Development Procedure:
   - the latest state of development is on `develop`
   - `develop` must never fail `make test` or `make test_cli`